The Testament of Dr. Mabuse: Legacy

 After the film's initial release, producer Seymour Nebenzal used scenes from the car chase in The Testament of Dr. Mabuse for his own production of Le roi des Champs-Élysées (1934) featuring Buster Keaton.
-Producer Artur Brauner cited the Dr. Mabuse films as the reason he went into the film industry, noting that he left his parents out in the middle of the night and returned after seeing what he described as "the most exciting film I've ever seen".
+Producer Artur Brauner cited the Dr. Mabuse films as the reason he went into the film industry, describing it as "the most exciting film I've ever seen".
 Brauner later bought the rights to the Dr. Mabuse films and hired Fritz Lang to film a sequel titled The Thousand Eyes of Dr. Mabuse.
 The film was released in 1960 and was Lang's final film as a director.
 In 1962, a remake of The Testament of Dr. Mabuse was released by director Werner Klingler.

-Brauner produced several other Mabuse films after the release of The Thousand Eyes of Dr. Mabuse.

 Director Claude Chabrol identified The Testament of Dr. Mabuse as his primary inspiration to become a filmmaker.
-Chabrol made his own Mabuse-inspired film that was released in 1990 titled Dr. M.

-The 2008 film The Dark Knight features a version of The Joker inspired by Mabuse.
-Throughout the film, the character recites monologues promoting chaos & disorder which borrow heavily from Mabuse's own in 1933's The Testament of Dr. Mabuse.
+Chabrol made his own Mabuse-inspired film that was released in 1990 titled Dr. M. The 2008 film The Dark Knight features a version of The Joker inspired by Mabuse.
+Throughout the film, the character recites monologues promoting chaos and disorder which borrow heavily from Mabuse's own in 1933's The Testament of Dr. Mabuse.
 Director Christopher Nolan has stated: "I think I made Jonah (Nolan's brother) watch Fritz Lang’s Dr. Mabuse prior to writing the Joker".